 Cumulative CAPEX for Wildfire Mitigation Projects: Data prior to 2021 is not available.
-This 3-year metric was structured starting with 2021 with a 3-year performance period.
-The performance periods for 2022 (2022-2024) and 2023 (2023-2025) are still in progress and, thus, are not available.
+This 3-year metric was structured starting with year 2021 having a 3-year performance period.
+The performance periods for 2023 (2023-2025) and 2024 (2024-2026) are still in progress and, thus, are not available.

-1.4.6 2023 LTIP Adjustments
+1.4.6 Previous Year LTIP Adjustments

-Instructions: The electrical corporation must provide an explanation of any increases and decreases in 2023 LTIP compensation due to failing to meet safety or other targets.
+Instructions: The electrical corporation must provide an explanation of any increases and decreases in LTIP compensation for the previous year due to failing to meet safety or other targets.
 The electrical corporation must separately describe any adjustments to LTIP compensation levels made by the Compensation Committee or executive management and the amount and reason for the reduction.
 The electrical corporation must detail any adjustments made to increase compensation beyond the levels warranted by the corporation's actual performance (in any metric classification) and the reasons for the adjustments.